Published December 12, 2012 By the Foundation

 This is a huge step!
 With all the money spent on breast cancer research to date, we still do not know the causes and ways to prevent it in women and the Bacterial and Viral Diversity Study has the potential to unlock important understanding of breast cancer development in the human body.
 You can read more about the specifics of the study here.
 We would also like to thank the Avon Foundation for Women for their generous grant of $300,000 to Dr. Lee which has significantly helped make this study a reality for us.

-We have called upon the amazing Army of Women to recruit participants for this study, and the response from members willing to participate has been overwhelming.
+We have called upon the amazing Love Research Army to recruit participants for this study, and the response from members willing to participate has been overwhelming.
 Thanks to many of you, more than 135 volunteers signed up in the first 24 hours!
-This reaffirms to us the power of the Army of Women and the willingness of members to invest themselves in prevention research.
-If you are not already a member, please consider signing up and if you are, consider signing up for one of the open studies
+This reaffirms to us the power of the Love Research Army and the willingness of members to invest themselves in prevention research.
+If you are not already a member, please consider signing up and if you are, consider signing up for one of the open studies.

-From everyone at the Dr. Susan Love Foundation for Breast Cancer Research and the Army of Women, our best wishes for a happy and healthy holiday season!
+From everyone at the Dr. Susan Love Foundation for Breast Cancer Research and the Love Research Army, our best wishes for a happy and healthy holiday season!